|Back to Thai Culture | Thai Ladies | Thai Wedding

-Thailand university uniforms for girls consist of a short-sleeve white blouse and a short black skirt.
-Student uniforms in Thailand has been a sensitive topic of public discussion since the get-go, as they are regarded as "too sexy" (so they say).
-The subject attracted public attention once again when the Thai girl iniform were found to be the world's sexiest student uniform, based on an online survey publicized in Japanese media at the beginning of 2011.
+Thailand university uniforms for girls consist of a short-sleeve white blouse and a black skirt (of any length and style).
+Student uniforms in Thailand have been a sensitive topic of public discussion since the get-go, as they are regarded as "too sexy" (so they say).
+The subject attracted public attention once again when the Thai girl uniforms were found to be the world's sexiest student uniform, based on an online survey spotlighted by Japanese media in 2011.

-Just in 2009, top two Thailand universities Chulalongkorn (CU) and Thammasat (TU) engaged in social clampdown campaign to tackle the issue of uniform's code and how the outfits are worn.
+Just in 2009, the top two Thailand universities Chulalongkorn (CU) and Thammasat (TU) publicly engaged in the social clamp-down campaign to tackle the issue of uniform code and how the outfits are worn.
 They asked students to dress more modestly trying to prevent female students from wearing provocative mini-skirts and tight white shirts.
 So tight in the bust that they seem to challenge the strength of both fabric and buttons (so they say).

 Cultural Appropriateness and Natural Instincts